PR 101 eNEWSLETTER - SUBSCRIBE TODAY!

 The Philanthropic Publicist

 Just when you thought your website was the perfect marketing tool to attract and interact with your online customers, there’s another factor to consider: Mobile Marketing.

 Simply defined, mobile marketing is the way businesses interact with prospects and customers via their mobile phones.
-For small businesses, it’s not a question of whether to adopt a mobile marketing strategy but when.
+For small businesses, it’s not a question of whether to adopt a mobile pr and marketing strategy but when.
 Time is of the essence.

 After all, look around.
 Doesn’t it look like everyone has a mobile phone?
 From teens to seniors, it seems as if everyone has a mobile device that can browse the web, get email and provide traffic directions – and much more.

 Mobile devices generate more than 1/3 of all web page views, according to PR Industry analyst and author Shel Holtz.
 The number will grow as more people use mobile devices.

 - If someone is on the road looking for a quick place to eat, will they find your restaurant?

 - If someone is driving around town looking for a new dining room set, will they find you?

 You’d probably say, “Of course.
 My company has a website, they can read it on their screens.”
 But that’s where a big problem could occur.